 What Else Do I Need to Know?

 You need to know your unloading time.
-That will be emailed to you with your Golden Ticket.
 Please stick to the time you have been assigned.

 Tuition and fees are due according to University payment schedule.
 If not paid in full, a payment plan and the first installment must be made by the due date set in the University payment schedule.
 For more info, visit the Student Cashier Center’s website.

 What Move-In Day Will Look Like

 On move-in day, you’ll have all of your things unloaded and moved into your room, and then you’ll check in at the Student Union.